-There are currently over 350 fixed electronic interactive warning signs installed at fixed sites throughout the county to improve road safety.
-These are most commonly used to remind drivers of the prescribed speed and activate when a threshold is exceeded; set according to Police guidelines at 10% plus 2mph above the limit.
+Fixed electronic warning signs are installed at locations throughout the county as a road safety education tool.
+The most common application is to remind drivers of the prescribed speed limit and activate when the Kent Police enforcement threshold is exceeded.

-The signs are non-mandatory and non-statutory; therefore cannot be legally enforced but must be supported by other adjacent legal signage.
-Every location should have an ongoing crash or speed related problem which has not been addressed by the use of other engineering measures, such as gateways, build outs or white lining improvements.
-Survey data will be required to evidence the issue, although whilst the signs are effective their benefits are short-lived and decline over time.
+These signs are non-mandatory and non-statutory; therefore, they cannot be legally enforced and must be supported by other adjacent legal signage.
+Every location must have either a crash history or speed related problem that has not been addressed by the use of other engineering measures, such as gateways, build outs or white lining improvements.
+For speed related applications, comprehensive survey data will be required to evidence the issue, as electronic signs are a last resort option.
+Whilst the signs have a positive impact their benefits are short-lived and decline over time.

-A variety of sizes and prescribed legends can be used, such as; 30mph bend/junction warning, road narrows or school; each with an optional SLOW DOWN message.
-However, the use of smiley faces and "Thank You" is not permitted under the national sign regulations.
+A variety of sizes and prescribed legends can be used, including; 30mph, bend/junction warning, road narrows or school; each with an optional SLOW DOWN message.
+However, the use of smiley/sad faces or "Thank You" is not permitted within the DfT sign regulations.